CoachCoen/games/README.md

-# Games
+# Precious Stones
-Board and card games developed in Python 3

-## Introduction
-The current version implements the rules of the popular game "Splendor"
+A Python 3 version of the popular "Splendor" boardgame

 ## Requirements
 * Python 3